-Football coaching staff joins student-athletes
+Football coaching staff joins student-athletes in class

 Football program participates in National Read Across America Day